XollabOS/talktometechnology/CONTRIBUTING.md

 ## Languages and style guide

-The project currently uses static files to render the content, and run client-side JavaScript.
+The project currently uses static files to render the content, and run database-side JavaScript.
 HTML, JavaScript and CSS knowledge is recommended for code contributions.

 Please follow the existing code style, and avoid changes in Pull Requests, for example indent changes.